chyeh/pubip/README.md

 $ go get -u github.com/chyeh/pubip
 ```

-This will install the latest version of the library automatically.
+This will install the latest version of the package automatically.

 ## Usage